 Branch Retinal Vein Occlusion (BRVO):

-A smaller branch retinal vein has become blocked, leading to engorged vessels, leakage and hemorrhage in a wedge-shaped portion of the retina.
-Depending on the location of the blockage, vision may either be spared or affected.
+A smaller branch retinal vein has become blocked, leading to engorged vessels, leakage, and hemorrhage in a wedge-shaped portion of the retina.

 Who Is At Risk for a Retinal Vein Occlusion?